Please note that this page is automatically translated.

 Sustainable procurement through fair trade

-Environmental policy
+Environmental Policy

 Towards sustainable procurement

-We have established a basic procurement policy to ensure that we comply with laws, regulations, and social norms when procuring raw materials and other ingredients, and to continually provide safe and reliable products.
+We have established a basic procurement policy that aims to not only comply with laws, regulations, and social norms when procuring raw materials, but also to continuously provide safe and reliable products.
+We are working with our business partners to achieve sustainable procurement.

 Aiming for long-term stable procurement, F&LC has begun formulating product procurement standards